 Ascaris lumbricoides (roundworm), Ancylostoma duodenale (hookworm), Necator americanus (hookworm), and Trichuris trichiura (whipworm) are helminths (parasitic worms) that infect the intestine and are transmitted via contaminated soil.

 Eggs are passed in feces from an infected person.
 Infection with roundworm and whipworm occurs when eggs in soil have become infective and are ingested.
-Hookworm infection (see the Cutaneous Larva Migrans section earlier in this chapter) usually occurs when larvae penetrate the skin of people walking barefoot on contaminated soil.
+Hookworm infection (see the Cutaneous Larva Migrans section) usually occurs when larvae penetrate the skin of people walking barefoot on contaminated soil.
 One kind of hookworm (Ancylostoma duodenale) can also be transmitted when larvae are ingested.

 A large part of the world’s population is infected with 1 or more of these helminths, but the prevalence is highest in tropical and subtropical countries where water supplies and sanitation are poor.
-Travelers to these countries should be at low risk of infection if prevention measures are taken.
+Travelers to these countries should be at low risk of infection if preventive measures are taken.
+Infections in the United States are typically seen in immigrant and refugee populations.
 Since these worms do not multiply in hosts, reinfection occurs only as a result of multiple contacts with the infective stages.

 Most infections are asymptomatic, especially when few worms are present.
 Pulmonary symptoms occur in a small percentage of patients when roundworm larvae pass through the lungs.
 Roundworm can also cause intestinal discomfort, obstruction, and impaired nutritional status.
 Hookworm infection can lead to anemia due to blood loss and chronic protein deficiency.
 Whipworm infection can cause chronic abdominal pain, diarrhea, blood loss, dysentery, and rectal prolapse.
 However, travelers are rarely at risk because these more severe manifestations are generally associated with high worm burdens seen in indigenous populations.